 Preventative Healthcare and Routine Examinations

-We recommend that all dogs, cats, horses and rabbits are inoculated regularly against common and dangerous diseases.
+We recommend that all dogs, cats, and rabbits are inoculated regularly against common and dangerous diseases.

 Dogs are vaccinated against Distemper, Parvovirus, Hepatitis, Leptospirosis and Parainfluenza.
 The latter two are administered annually at the time of the Annual Health Check.
-The first three very serious diseases are administered every third year.
+The first three very serious diseases are administered every third year because the immunity provided by these vaccines lasts longer.
 Please remember to bring your pet's vaccination certificates, so that we can make sure he/she is fully protected.

 Some kennels also require dogs to be given protection against Kennel Cough.
 Please talk to us about your pet's needs.